MillerLabFTW/ShopBot-PDMS-Printer/Electronics and Pneumatics/Notes.md

 The transducer provides (some) pressure control while the solenoid valve rapidly applies and removes pressure to start and stop flow of PDMS.

+# Electronics

+- It's necessary to convert PWM output from the RAMBo to a constant-voltage signal.
+We are using an "E2P" adapter from Ultimachine